sulleyi/sulleyi.github.io/blog/assets/resume.md

 ------------------------------------------------------------------------------------
 ## EXPERIENCE

+**Convertsation** NYC, NY
+_Full Stack Engineering Intern_ August 2020 – Present

+-	Implemented automated frontend testing using Jest JavaScript testing framework.
+-	Collaborated with data science division to better integrate data and AI analysis throughout the platform.
+-	Developed full-stack production code in Vue.js and Go as platform gained hundreds of users.
+-	Integrated HubSpot API with platform, enabling the observation and analysis of thousands of user interactions.

 **Union College ITS Department** Schenectady, NY\
-_Support Desk Personnel_ September 2019 – Present
+_Support Desk Personnel_ September 2019 – June 2020

 - Provided support for staff, faculty and students for IT related issues.
 - Actively took on role in repairing and upgrading campus technology services.
 - Worked with call center and resolving service requests.

 **Kite and Rocket Research** NYC, NY\
-_Video Editor_ November 2016 – Present
+_Video Editor_ November 2016 – August 2020

 - Facilitated video post-production from the camera to web publication.
 - Established file management, archival system, and data pipeline.